Princess Elisabeth Marie of Bavaria: Personal life

-Painting showing Emperor Franz Joseph I visiting his grand-daughter Princess Elisabeth Marie and her family.
+Painting showing Emperor Franz Joseph I visiting his granddaughter Princess Elisabeth Marie and her family.

-On 2 November 1893 at Genoa, Italy, she married Otto Ludwig Philipp von Seefried auf Buttenheim, Freiherr zu Hagenbach (1870–1951), the only son of Ludwig von Seefried auf Buttenheim, Freiherr von Hagenbach (1846-1902) and his wife, Emilie von Schmaltz (1849-1921).
+On 2 November 1893 at Genoa, Italy, she married Otto Ludwig Philipp von Seefried auf Buttenheim, Freiherr zu Hagenbach (1870–1951), the only son of Ludwig von Seefried auf Buttenheim, Freiherr von Hagenbach (1846–1902) and Emilie von Schmaltz (1849–1921).
 Elisabeth and Otto eloped and married secretly, as they knew they would never be officially permitted to marry.
 Not only was Otto of much lower rank than Elisabeth, he was also a Protestant.
 In a letter announcing the marriage to his new parents-in-law, Otto stated that he and Elisabeth were so determined not to be parted that they had felt forced to choose between elopement and a mutual suicide.

 Elisabeth's father, and especially her paternal grandfather, Luitpold, Prince Regent of Bavaria, were incensed upon being presented with this fait accompli.
 It took years for Elisabeth's relationship with her father to recover; their reconciliation was mostly due to the efforts of her mother, Gisela, and maternal grandfather, Emperor Franz Joseph.
 Both of the latter gave the couple their blessing after the marriage was announced, and Franz Joseph presented them with a palace near Vienna.
 He also appointed Otto a lieutenant of the 1st Regiment of Infantry at Troppau and raised him to the rank of Count in 1904.
 At the time of the elopement, Franz Joseph had written to his wife that while he was not happy about the marriage, he felt that Elisabeth had shown courage and strength of character.

 The marriage proved to be a very happy one, and the couple had five children; the first, Gisela, died as a baby.
 In 1908, Count Seefried auf Buttenheim inherited Castle Buttenheim in Gresten, Lower Austria, which has remained the family seat to the present day.